UberElectron/Android-RTG-Lib/README.md

 ## How to use!
 I'm trying Jitpack for releases so it's easy to add this library as a dependency.

 If you want to know how to use it...
-Sory!
+Sorry!
 I have not written the docs yet, so try to figure it out for now.

+### Sample App.
+This repository contains a sample app, so you can clone the repo and open it with Android Studio (2021.3).
+This way, you can get an idea of how to use it.

 ### How to add this library as a dependency in Android Studio: